 In vitro growth assays

 All strains were re-streaked from –80 °C stocks in 50% glycerol onto King’s B (KB) plates containing 10 mM MgSO4 and incubated at 28 °C for 3 days.
 All strains had undergone only one prior cycle of isolation–growth–freezing since initial isolate on KB plates from surface-sterilized leaf homogenates from bittercress (Humphrey et al. 2014).
-Single colonies were plucked and inoculated into 1 mL minimal media (MM) and grown overnight in a shaking incubator (250 rpm) at 28 °C. MM was prepared by combining filter-sterilized stock solutions to yield 10 mM fructose, 10 mM mannitol, 50 mM KPO4 at pH 5.6, 7.6 mM (NH4)2SO4, and 1.7 mM MgCl2 (Mudgett and Staskawicz 1999; Barrett et al. 2011).
+Single colonies were picked and inoculated into 1 mL minimal media (MM) and grown overnight in a shaking incubator (250 rpm) at 28 °C. MM was prepared by combining filter-sterilized stock solutions to yield 10 mM fructose, 10 mM mannitol, 50 mM KPO4 at pH 5.6, 7.6 mM (NH4)2SO4, and 1.7 mM MgCl2 (Mudgett and Staskawicz 1999; Barrett et al. 2011).
 MM at pH 5.6 has been shown to induce the expression of the type-III secretion system (T3SS) in a diversity of Pseudomonas spp.
 (Huynh et al. 1989), in contrast to KB, which results in negligible T3SS expression.
 T3SS expression was important for maximizing the potential relevance of our in vitro assay environments to those of plants, in which T3SS expression is expected.
 All 1 mL of each overnight culture was spun down for 3m at 3,000 x g and the supernatant was replaced with 500 µL fresh MM.
 The density of each culture was adjusted to OD600 = 0.2 prior to 1:100 dilution into a total of 180 µL MM inside the wells of sterile polystyrene 96-well plates (Falcon).
 Each 96-well plate was covered with BreathEasy® optically clear, gas-permeable plastic tape and incubated for 60 h in a BioTek 600 plate reader in which OD600 measurements were taken every 5 min with continuous orbital shaking.
 Identical growth assays were performed on separate days in duplicate using KB instead of MM.

 Life history trait estimation